systechafrica/systechafrica.github.io/schemesetup/sponsors.md

 ## Cost Centers

-Cost Centers are configured to help manage membership of a scheme which spans geographic areas, branches, departments, or any other form of categorization.
+Cost Centers are created to aid in the management of sponsors in a scheme with more than one sponsors – these types of schemes are known as umbrella schemes.

-Click the **Cost Center** link to open the Cost Center window and then click the **New Cost Center** to create a new center as shown below:
+To create a new cost center, click the **Cost Center** link to open the Cost Center window and then click the **New Cost Center** to create a new center as shown below:

 <img  alt="Cost Center" width="90%" height="auto"  class="center"  src="../media2/schemeM31.png">